-Prior to our initial public offering in 2007, there was no public trading market for our common stock, and we cannot assure you that one will continue to develop or be sustained.
-If a market does not continue to develop or is not sustained, it may be difficult for you to sell your shares of common stock at an attractive price or at all.
+We cannot assure you that a public trading market for our common stock will continue to develop or be sustained.
+If a market is not sustained, it may be difficult for you to sell your shares of common stock at an attractive price or at all.
 We cannot predict the prices at which our common stock will trade.